rupeshbug/personal-blog/src/pages/posts/eigen-vectors-eigen-values.md

 #### Step 2: Compute the Covariance Matrix

-The covariance matrix tells us how each stock's returns move in relation to others.
+The covariance matrix captures how each stock’s returns move in relation to every other stock.
+Its diagonal elements represent the variance of each stock (how much each fluctuates), and the off-diagonal elements show covariances (how pairs of stocks move together).

 ``` python
 cov_matrix = np.cov(df_returns.T)